lbryio/spec/index.md

 <!-- done -->

-A claim can have one or more the following properties at a given block.
+A claim can have one or more the following statuses at a given block.

 ##### Accepted

 <!-- done -->

-An accepted claim or support is one that has been entered into the blockchain.
+An _accepted_ claim is one that has been entered into the blockchain.
 This happens when the transaction containing the claim is included in a block.

+Accepted claims do not appear in or affect the claimtrie state until they are [Active](#active).

 ##### Abandoned

 <!-- done -->

-An abandoned claim or support is one that was withdrawn by its creator.
-It is no longer in contention to control a name.
+An _abandoned_ claim is one that was withdrawn by its creator.
 Spending a transaction that contains a claim will cause that claim to become abandoned.

+Abandoned stream and identity claims are no longer stored in the claimtrie.
+Abandoned support claims no longer contribute their amount to the sort order of claims listed in a leaf.

-While data related to abandoned claims technically still resides in the blockchain, it is considered inappropriate to use this data to fetch the associated content.
+While data related to abandoned claims technically still resides in the blockchain, it is improper to use this data to fetch the associated content.

 ##### Active

+An _active_ claim is an accepted and non-abandoned claim that has been in the blockchain long enough to be activated.
+The length of time required is called the _activation delay_.

-A claim is active when it is in contention for controlling a name (or a support for such a claim).
-An active claim must be accepted and not abandoned.
-The time it takes an accepted claim to become active is called the activation delay, and it depends on the claim type, the height of the current block, and the height at which the last takeover occurred for the claim’s name.
+The activation delay depends on the claim operation, the height of the current block, and the height at which the claimtrie state for that name last changed.

-If the claim is an update or support to the current controlling claim, or if it is the first claim for a name (T = 0), the claim becomes active as soon as it is accepted.
-Otherwise it becomes active at height A, where `A = C + D`, and `D = min(4032, floor((H-T) / 32))`.
+If the claim is an update or support to an already active claim, or if it is the first claim for a name, the claim becomes active as soon as it is accepted.
+Otherwise it becomes active at the block heigh determined by the following formula:

-- A = activation height
-- D = activation delay
+`C + min(4032, floor((H-T) / 32))`

+Where:
 - C = claim height (height when the claim was accepted)
 - H = current height
-- T = takeover height (the most recent height at which the controlling claim for the name changed)
+- T = takeover height (the most recent height at which the claimtrie state for the name changed)

 In plain English, the delay before a claim becomes active is equal to the claim’s height minus height of the last takeover, divided by 32.
 The delay is capped at 4032 blocks, which is 7 days of blocks at 2.5 minutes per block (our target block time).
 The max delay is reached 224 (7x32) days after the last takeover.
 The goal of this delay function is to give long-standing claimants time to respond to takeover attempts, while still keeping takeover times reasonable and allowing recent or contentious claims to be taken over quickly.